robotmedia/RMStore/README.md

 ###For iOS 5.x

 There is a known vulnerability in iOS 5.1 or lower related to app-side receipt verification.
 RMStore does not address this vulnerability.
-If you are using `RMStoreLocalReceiptVerificator` in iOS 5.x, please read this [technical note](https://developer.apple.com/library/ios/releasenotes/StoreKit/IAP_ReceiptValidation/index.html#//apple_ref/doc/uid/TP40012484
+If you are using `RMStoreTransactionReceiptVerificator` in iOS 5.x, please read this [technical note](https://developer.apple.com/library/ios/releasenotes/StoreKit/IAP_ReceiptValidation/index.html#//apple_ref/doc/uid/TP40012484
 ).

 ##Roadmap